kap70tomer/Marcus-Shop/README.md

 ## Technologies & Tools
+Built using MEAN stack - MySQL Express Angular Node.js.

-MySQL DB stores the apps data as 'single source of truth'.
+MySQL,DB stores the apps data as 'single source of truth'.

-Connected to the app througth the back-end server, Implamented with Node.js and Exspress framework, allowing to chained middlewares structure
+Connected througth the back-end server,
+Implamented with Node.js and Exspress framework, allowing to chained middlewares, to build *REST api, where sensetive data and algorithem of the app is found.
+Seperated from the front-end.(clients side).

+REST is a software architectural style that defines the set of rules to be used for creating web services.
+Web services which follow the REST architectural style are known as RESTful web services.
+It allows requesting systems to access and manipulate web resources by using a uniform and predefined set of rules.

 ## Future Features to develope